postgresml/postgresml/pgml-cms/docs/README.md

 ## Our mission

 PostgresML strives to provide access to open source AI for everyone.
-We are continuously developping PostgresML to keep up with the rapidly evolving use cases for ML & AI, but we remain committed to never breaking user facing APIs.
+We are continuously developing PostgresML to keep up with the rapidly evolving use cases for ML & AI, but we remain committed to never breaking user facing APIs.
 We welcome contributions to our [open source code and documentation](https://github.com/postgresml) from the community.

 ## Managed cloud